vishnu-147/LMS-MAIN-1/README.md

-# Learning Management System
+# e-Learning Management System

-LMS is a software application that facilitates the administration, documentation, tracking, reporting, and delivery of educational courses or training programs.
-It's essentially a digital platform designed to streamline the process of learning and teaching, whether in academic institutions, corporate settings, or for personal development.
+A learning management and online assessment system for academic education.

 ## Features